 Meetings and events happening soon

-Business Meeting (one course meal of gammon steak with pineapple and chips, and coffee @ £9.00)
+Business Meeting (one course meal of steak and ale pie and veg, and coffee @ £9.00)

-Committee meetings (one course meal of cold meats, selection of salads and new potatoes, and coffee @ £9.00).
-Your hosts for August are Monika and Roger Reynolds.
+Committee meetings (one course meal of fish, chips and mushed peas, and coffee @ £9.00).
+Your hosts for March are Wendy and Ray Hopkins.

 Be part of a global network of volunteers, trying to make the world a better place.
 Please also see the 'links & news' page for information from the local district and live feeds from Rotary International and Rotary International in GB&I.